Is your company fully capitalizing on your customer engagement?

 6. Emotional state

-Successful companies know that their customer can head different directions – either they’re happy or they have buyers’ remorse.
+Successful companies know that their customers can head in different directions – either they’re happy or they have buyers’ remorse.

 In e-commerce, Web sites must load quickly and have superb carts.